Grass is an very hardy plant and has evolved to survive in some of the harshest environments on earth.

 The humble crane fly lays hundred of eggs in lawns in late summer.
 These soon hatch into white grubs called leatherjackets, and they spend the winter munching through the roots of your grass.

-The damage leatherjackets can cause can be devastating, but they can be treated with a nematode biological control in autumn.
+The damage leatherjackets can cause can be devastating, needing extensive repairs the following year.
+They can be treated with a nematode biological control in autumn to help reduce the chances of an attack.

 Follow these simple steps to help your lawn through the winter and your lawn will have a great start and look fantastic the following summer.